-- Identify a lead for COVID-19 preparedness and response in the RCF.
-The lead should be a person with sufficient authority to ensure that appropriate action is taken and may require support of a team including a liaison person on each unit in the RCF. - RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication. - Each RCF should have an area identified where possible/probable/suspected case of COVID -19 could be isolated. - Where possible, each ward or floor should try and operate as a discrete unit or zone, meaning that staff and equipment are dedicated to a specific area and are not rotated from other areas (this includes night duty).
-This may not always be feasible in smaller facilities but in larger facilities this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility.
-This will also allow outbreak response measures to be targeted in zones, rather than having to be implemented facility wide. - Facilities should ensure the availability of supplies including tissues, alcohol-based hand rub (ABHR), hand wipes, cleaning products, disinfectants and personal protective equipment and liaise with local CHO management if there is difficulty in obtaining such supplies.
+• Identify a lead for COVID-19 preparedness and response in the RCF.
+The lead should be a person with sufficient authority to ensure that appropriate action is taken and may require support of a team, including a liaison person on each unit in the RCF

-A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A.
+- RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication - Maintain an up-to-date line list of all residents in the RCF and all staff working in the RCF, along with contact telephone numbers - Each RCF should have an area identified where a resident with suspected or confirmed COVID-19 could be isolated - Where possible, each ward or floor should try and operate as a discrete unit or zone, meaning that staff and equipment are designated to a specific area and are not rotated from other areas (this includes night duty).
+This may not always be feasible in smaller facilities, but in larger facilities this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility.
+This may also allow outbreak response measures to be targeted in zones, rather than having to be implemented facility-wide - Facilities should ensure the availability of supplies, including tissues, alcohol-based hand rub (ABHR), hand wipes, cleaning products, disinfectants and personal protective equipment (PPE) and liaise with local CHO management if there is difficulty in obtaining such supplies - A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A